kc89878/Ultra-Marathon-Analysis/README.md

 ## 3. Aims
 The primary aim of this project is to conduct an exploratory data analysis (EDA) of the ultramarathon dataset.
 This includes:

-Data Cleaning: Cleaning and preparing the data for analysis, addressing inconsistencies and missing values.
+** Data Cleaning **: Cleaning and preparing the data for analysis, addressing inconsistencies and missing values.

-Descriptive Analysis: Exploring key variables like race distance, runner age, gender, and finishing time to understand the overall distribution and characteristics of the data.
+** Descriptive Analysis **: Exploring key variables like race distance, runner age, gender, and finishing time to understand the overall distribution and characteristics of the data.

-Visualizations: Creating insightful visualizations to highlight trends and patterns in the data, such as histograms, scatter plots, and box plots.
+** Visualizations **: Creating insightful visualizations to highlight trends and patterns in the data, such as histograms, scatter plots, and box plots.

-Comparative Analysis: Comparing different race distances, genders, and age groups to identify significant differences and potential factors influencing performance.
+** Comparative Analysis **: Comparing different race distances, genders, and age groups to identify significant differences and potential factors influencing performance.

 ## 4. Dataset
 The dataset used in this project is a collection of ultramarathon race records from Kaggle.
 It contains information about: